 Do you love history and communications and seek a career that will draw from both of these strengths?
 This innovative major may be for you.

-Historical communications (H-COM) is a pioneering, interdisciplinary program that provides the opportunity for students to engage in a comprehensive study of both history and communications and their interconnections over time.
-Lebanon Valley College is one of the few four-year colleges to offer such a program, which is designed to prepare students for professional research, writing, and editorial positions in emerging fields in digital & social media, as well as more established media & fields such as radio, television, motion pictures, cable, popular history magazines, theatrical history, public history, museums, local historical organizations, and oral history.
+Historical communications (H-COM) is an interdisciplinary program that provides the opportunity for students to engage in a comprehensive study of both history and communications.
+Lebanon Valley College is one of the few four-year colleges to offer such a program, which is designed to prepare students for professional research, writing, and editorial positions in emerging fields in digital and social media, as well as more established media and fields such as radio, television, motion pictures, cable, popular history magazines, theatrical history, public history, museums, local historical organizations, and oral history.
 It is especially geared toward students interested in working in the field of communications but want to have history rather than English as their "intellectual core."
 Students are expected to master various kinds of writing styles, including analytical historical essays, journalism, and public relations.
 These majors have often been stronger than many traditional majors.

 Degree Requirements: Bachelor of Arts with a major in historical communications

 ENG 140 Intro to Media in Digital Age

 ENG 213 Journalism: News Reporting